Carpal tunnel syndrome: information & recommended doctors

 Brief overview:

-• Causes: Wrist injuries, excessive stress, thyroid problems and hormonal imbalances, as well as pre-existing conditions such as diabetes, renal insufficiency, rheumatism
+• Causes: Injuries in the wrist area, excessive strain, thyroid problems and hormonal disorders, as well as pre-existing conditions such as diabetes, renal insufficiency, rheumatism.

 • Experts: Specialists in the fields of hand surgery and neurosurgery are the right people to contact.